nodatime/nodatime/CONTRIBUTING.md

 If you want to contribute to the codebase, you're going to need a text editor or IDE.
 We recommend [Visual Studio Community 2017](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) (Windows) or [Visual Studio Code](https://code.visualstudio.com/) (Windows/Linux/macOS).

-You're also going to need .NET Core SDK installed - you can download it from [here.](https://www.microsoft.com/net/download/)
+You're also going to need .NET Core SDK installed - you can download it from [here.](https://www.microsoft.com/net/download/) (For Noda Time 3.0, we're using C# 8, which as of 2018-12-31 means using a preview of .NET Core.)

 Please make sure you have a [git client](https://git-scm.com/) installed.
 If you don't already have a GitHub account, [please create one.](https://github.com/signup/free)